South Point Hotel, Casino & Spa: Equestrian center

 The resort includes an equestrian facility known as South Point Arena, Equestrian Center and Exhibit Hall.
 It is also known as South Point Equestrian Complex and Arena, and South Point Arena.

 It opened as the South Coast Equestrian Center in February 2006.
 It served as a signature attraction for the resort, and was the first such facility in the United States to be connected to a hotel.
 It includes 4,400 seats and 1,600 horse stalls.
 The equestrian center was devised by Gaughan, a horse lover whose family participated in horse events.
 The facility was expected to host up to 40 horse events each year, and Gaughan believed that it would attract a higher-end clientele.
 The idea was initially met with skepticism, but the facility would go on to be successful.

 The equestrian center became popular for its western events such as rodeo riding, and has also hosted other events such as concerts, boxing matches, college basketball tournaments, and Mecum Auctions.
+Since 2012, the equestrian center has also hosted The Vegas Shoot, an annual archery competition that attracts over 3,000 competitors annually and ranks as one of the most prestigious indoor archery tournaments in the world.

 A bronze statue of gambler Benny Binion, riding a horse, was relocated from downtown Las Vegas to the equestrian center in 2008.

 Priefert Pavilion, an expansion to the equestrian center, began construction in 2013, and opened the following year.
 It was a joint venture between the South Point and rodeo equipment company Priefert Manufacturing.
 New video displays were installed in 2018.